jh-song-en/AMMD_DB/README.md

 ### Server initiation
 You can either download the source code from this git, or download the zip file [here](https://drive.google.com/file/d/10pGwH0_15fONszIxSZcR4is7Cao_5Sx4/view?usp=sharing)

-    download AMMD_DB initator.zip file to your device, and unzip the file.
+    Download AMMD_DB initator.zip file to your device, and unzip the file.
     Open AMMD_DB_initiator.exe

 You can initiate the server by setting port numbers and MySQL root password. <br>
-(For the security purpose, Port numbers and password should be set by the server manager.)
+(For the security purpose, Port numbers and password should be set by the server manager.) <br>
+__*Do not upload your password online__<br>
+Set each port number differently.
+Preferably the numbers between 49152 ~ 65535.

     input MySQL Port, SFTP port, MySQL password into the edit.